claudinec/cc-userscripts/README.md

 # UserScripts

-Tested with [Violentmonkey](https://violentmonkey.github.io/) on Chrome.
+Tested with [Violentmonkey](https://violentmonkey.github.io/) on Chrome and Firefox.